yanchanllin/book-fellow-gitBackup/dev-log.md

-book social app (for children's books-educational, beginner readings)
+BOOK SOCIAL APP (for children's books-educational, beginner readings) A REACT APP WITH A RAILS API BACKEND
+2019-06

 \*USER
 name